pyzon/midimapper/README.md

 ### Mapping between SysEx and CC

 One part of the problem is to transform the messages from the console's SysEx messages to CC messages, and then back from CC to SysEx.
-This is pretty straightforward, it just involves a lot of [documentation](https://static.roland.com/assets/media/pdf/m400_m380_MIDI_e03.pdf) reading, and organizing the code meaningfully and maintainably.
+This was pretty straightforward, it just involved a lot of [documentation](https://static.roland.com/assets/media/pdf/m400_m380_MIDI_e03.pdf) reading, and organizing the code meaningfully and maintainably.

 ### Mapping values